-Finding and implication Audit recommendation Management response, including actions In some areas we found there was a Rapid Ward Check List that we were told had been developed for use ahead of anticipated Infection Control visits to allow quick view of compliance in key areas such as cleanliness of environment and temporary closure of sharps bin.
-However, not all areas were familiar with this tool, and it is not routinely used to gain assurance of compliance with Infection Prevention & Control standards.
-Environmental issues were widely known by staff and frequently on the risk register.
-However, there is a lack of clarity on the responsibility for following up Estates referrals and inconsistency in evidencing the outcome of referrals has been followed up.
-(Improvement point 1) Improvement Point 1 To provide improved clarity of the progress in estates issues the Nurse in Charge should receive a quarterly update on the progress of outstanding estates referrals.
-This finding has attracted an 'Improvement Point' as opposed to a formal recommendation, and as such does not require a management response unless you wish to supply one.
-In two areas with Covid Pods we noted dust on the roof of the pods.
-We were told this issue was known and work was being undertaken to remove the pods and mitigate the risk.
-The Board has a process whereby the Domestic staff in the clinical areas are required to gain weekly sign off that they are happy with the completion of environmental cleaning, and this allows concerns to be identified and escalated.
-However, there was variance in the frequency of this sign off and not all the domestic staff we spoke with were not aware this was a requirement, indicating the process requires further embedding.
-(Recommendation 3) Nursing staff in all clinical areas visited were able to articulate how concerns with the standard of environmental cleaning would be escalated.
-However, there is no formal process in place to ensure that identified gaps in environmental cleaning are sufficiently addressed and this may be an area for further improvement.
-(Recommendation 3) Recommendation 3 To strengthen the assurance that concerns in environmental cleaning are being addressed in an appropriate and timely manner, NHS Borders should formalise the escalation process of environmental concerns into the daily Safety Brief and embed a process to monitor that in response to the escalation appropriate action is taken and required improvements are sustained.
+1 Partial assurance with improvement required are not aware of and compliant with the Id Control Manual for NHS Scotland e actions contained within the Finding g and implication Audit recommendation Management response, including actions been de view of closure not rou Contro Environ register Estates e areas we found there was a Rapid Ward eveloped for use ahead of anticipated In compliance in key areas such as cleanlir of sharps bin.
+However, not all areas we tinely used to gain assurance of complia I standards. mental issues were widely known by staf r.
+However, there is a lack of clarity on the referrals and inconsistency in evidencing blowed up.
+(Improvement point 1) fection Control visits to allow quick ness of environment and temporary re familiar with this tool, and it is nce with Infection Prevention & if and frequently on the risk e responsibility for following up Improvement Point 1 To provide improved clarity of the progress in estates issues the Nurse in Charge should receive a quarterly update on the progress of outstanding estates referrals.
+This finding has attracted an 'Improvement Point' as opposed to a formal recommendation, and as such does not require a management response unless you wish to supply one. this issumitigate mitigate The Boor required environ Howeve domest process Nursing the star formal p are suff areas with Covid Pods we noted dust on the was known and work was being under the the risk. and has a process whereby the Domestic d to gain weekly sign off that they are had mental cleaning, and this allows concerner, there was variance in the frequency o tic staff we spoke with were not aware this requires further embedding.
+(Recommendation areas visited were ab indard of environmental cleaning would be process in place to ensure that identified ficiently addressed and this may be an a mendation 3) taken to remove the pods and staff in the clinical areas are appy with the completion of as to be identified and escalated.
+If this sign off and not all the is was a requirement, indicating the endation 3] le to articulate how concerns with be escalated.
+However, there is no gaps in environmental cleaning Recommendation 3 To strengthen the assurance that concerns in environmental cleaning are being addressed in an appropriate and timely manner, NHS Borders should formalise the escalation process of environmental concerns into the daily Safety Brief and embed a process to monitor that in response to the escalation appropriate action is taken and required improvements are sustained.
 Actions: 1) Update Hospital Safety Brief script to include Facilities issues.
 Responsible Officer: Quality Improvement Facilitator Executive Lead: Interim Director of Acute Services Due Date: 31/12/2024